 - It can take between 20-60 minutes to make one patient's treatment. - Each pharmacist processes one order at a time to its completion. - Please remember, timely does not mean fast.
 It means the least amount of time possible to ensure your treatment is carefully made.
 This ensures it is accurate, sterile, and safe for you and the health care personnel serving you.

-For more information on treatment preparation and what to expect on your first day of treatment in our CTU, please watch our CTU orientation video in the links below:
+For more information on treatment preparation and what to expect on your first day of treatment in our CTU, please watch our CTU orientation video by scanning the QR code below: